sdoerger/retonio/README.md

 ```

 ### Even easier with make command
+### With make command

-1. Create a Makefil with the following command in your project root dir:
+1. Create a Makefil with the following command in your project root dir
 `node node_modules/retonio/make-makefile.mjs` or add the content of `make-makefile` into an existing make file.

 Just once and you are done.

-2. From you terminal in you root dir type i. e.:
+1. From you terminal in you root dir type i. e.:
 `make retonio AllRecepies recepies`
 This will create `src/store/modules/recepies/AllRecepies.js` with same content of the file above.

 Just `make retonio AllRecepies` will create `src/store/modules/AllRecepies.js`.

+### With make npm script
-Alternatively, you can add to the package.json:
+Add to the package.json:
 ```json
 "scripts": {
   "retonio": "node node node_modules/retonio/make-retonio.mjs js true"